 It feels like I keep writing the same post over and over again: images of sexual harassment, police violence, military violence, more martyrs, young martyrs, poems and tributes to martyrs, satire against Morsi, against religious and political hypocricy, against censorship and in support of freedom of speech.
 Continue reading Street Art and Morsi – Cairo Artists Continue the Fight

 Egyptian graffiti artists are doing more than just painting art on street walls, they’re creating social awareness campaigns against corruption, media brainwashing, poverty and sexual harassment, and also using graffiti to beautify slum areas of Cairo to restore a sense of pride, ownership and hope to its residents.

 It’s a battle, being a woman in an Arab country, but perhaps the dire conditions makes us fighters.
 Since January 25, so many foreign reporters have waxed on about the awakening of Arab women in the Arab Spring; and how the revolutions liberated us/made us wake up and smell the coffee/made us throw off our headscarves and run happily through the meadows.

 This article was originally published in The National on August 18.
 I’ve republished it here to include some of my favourite images of graffiti over the past 20 months.
-A street artist once told me: “Graffiti is the one tangible … Continue reading

 Mural by Shaza Khaled and Aliaa El Tayeb, who studied at the Luxor Faculty of Fine Arts.
 The mural is inspired by a photo-shopped image of a protester in Greece dancing with a ballerina.